30 Reasons Why People Don’t Buy From Your Website

 It’s important to know your competitors and do adequate research into the market to determine the demand for the products and the lowest price at which you can afford to charge for them.

-Lack of transparency in the payment process will cause customers to bounce off the website from checkout page.
-It can even leave such bad impressions in their mind that there is no potential of a sale in near future either, and possibly less sales over all.
+Lack of transparency in the payment process will cause customers to bounce off the website from the checkout page.
+It can even leave such bad impressions in their mind that there is no potential of a sale in near future either, and possibly fewer sales overall.

 One study shows that 56% of online shoppers left a website without paying because they were presented with unexpected costs, proving that ecommerce websites that don’t mention delivery expenses, shipping costs, and product purchase VAT end up losing potential customers.

 Extra fees and additional charges disgruntle customers and result in losing them without making a sale.
 Conversely, ecommerce sites providing discounts and offers with transparent pricing earn a positive and favourable impression from their customer base.